Paris Hilton: Screen and business ventures (2008–2011)

-Deejaying and singing (2012–2019)
+Deejaying (2012–2019)

-On June 28, 2012, at Brazil's Pop Music Festival, Hilton made her debut as a DJ, which attracted negative responses from DJs Deadmau5, Samantha Ronson, and Afrojack.
+Hilton made her debut as a disc jockey at Brazil's Pop Music Festival on June 28, 2012.
+It was heavily panned by the public, attracting negative responses from Deadmau5 and Samantha Ronson.
 In 2012, she received US$1 million to star in a music video for Korean singer Kim Jang-hoon and US$2 million to appear alongside Arda Turan in a commercial for Turkish fashion label DeFacto, modeled for designers Shane and Falguni Peacock at India Fashion Week, and launched a line of sunglasses in Shanghai.

 After appearing in the music video for Rich Gang's song "Tapout" (2013), alongside Lil Wayne, Christina Milian and Nicki Minaj, it was announced that Hilton had signed with Cash Money Records.
 Under the label, she released three standalone singles—"Good Time" (2013), featuring rapper Lil Wayne, "Come Alive" (2014), and High Off My Love" (2015), featuring Birdman—to moderate commercial success.
 "Good Time" and "High Off My Love" reached the top 20 and top 5 on the US Billboard Dance/Electronic Songs and Dance Club Songs charts, respectively.

 During August 2013, Hilton was a DJ at Amnesia's weekly "Foam and Diamonds" parties on Ibiza.
 The positive reaction from critics and audiences led to her contract's renewal for the subsequent four years.
 In November, Hilton won the Best Breakthrough DJ award at the NRJ DJ Awards.
 In 2013, Hilton appeared in four episodes of the Danish version of Paradise Hotel, for which she was paid US$300,000, and briefly played herself in Sofia Coppola's film The Bling Ring.
 In addition to appearing in the film, she loaned Coppola her house for two weeks of shooting.

 In January 2014, Hilton became a resident DJ at Harrah's Atlantic City's "The Pool After Dark".
 In March, she unveiled her first real estate project, the Paris Beach Club, in collaboration with Century Properties Group, Inc., at the Azure Urban Resort Residences in Parañaque, the Philippines.
 In July, she made a cameo appearance in another Carl's Jr. commercial, paying homage to the one in which she starred in 2005.
 To further her career as a DJ, Hilton embarked on a summer and fall tour consisting of 13 shows in Spain, France, Portugal, South Korea, Colombia and New Jersey.
 By November 2014, Hilton was the highest-paid female DJ and won as Best Female DJ at the NJR DJ Awards.
 In December, she performed as a DJ at W Hotel's Art Basel parties in Miami.